jmbannon/ytdl-sub/README.md

 ```shell
 ytdl-sub sub subscriptions.yaml
 ```
-If you wan to preview what your output files will look like, you can dry run using:
+To preview what your output files before doing any downloads, you can dry run using:
 ```shell
 ytdl-sub --dry-run sub subscriptions.yaml
 ```